material-motion/material-motion/concepts/patterns.md

 ## The Intention/Actor pattern

-The Intention/Actor pattern separates the **what (Intention)** from the **how (Actor)** in a motion system.
+The Intention/Actor pattern separates **what (Intention)** from **how (Actor)** in a motion system.
 This separation of concerns allows Runtimes to run at high frames-per-second (FPS) even if the thread responsible for describing Intention is busy.

 ### What (Intention)